Muellersen/Scientific-Paper-Template/main.typ

   // abstract: include("parts/0-abstract/main.typ") // can be commented out if not needed )

-// use multiple parts or write everything into one part for better ref handling
+// use multiple parts or write everything into one part for better ref handling through tinymist vscode extension
 #include("parts/1-introduction/main.typ")

 #colbreak(weak: true)